Special Gift Offer

 Tips for Saving Banana Plants for Next Season

-Little container, big Impact
+Little tropical container, big impact!

 A bold container doesn’t have to be big — just look at this eye-catching arrangement.
 It grabs your attention with tropical colors and patterned foliage.
 Guests will be drawn to this gorgeous container; use it to lead them to a patio seating area for lively conversation.

-Though lantana is drought-tolerant, croton and New Guinea impatiens are thirsty, so check the soil and water when it is just dry to the touch and before foliage wilts.
+Though lantana is drought tolerant, croton and New Guinea impatiens are thirsty, so check the soil and water when it is just dry to the touch and before foliage wilts.
 Terra-cotta containers are breathable and will dry out faster than glazed ceramic or plastic pots, so keep an eye on it every day in the summer.

 Container plant list (number to plant)